-Maksud Alam from KAFCO.
-Bangeladesh replies with more information and some words of caution:
+Maksud Alam from KAFCO, Bangeladesh replies with more information and some words of caution:

-As described before, poor liquid distribution leading to poor stripping efficiency may be the root cause of your problem, order to help you, I need to know the following values: which you have overcome by increasing the steam pressure.
-But please bear in mind that some tubes may have a 2.
-What is the output temperature of stripper urea? thicker layer of film and some may be thinner/dry.
-In either case the higher steam temperature will contribute to higher corrogion rates
+As described before, poor liquid distribution leading to poor stripping efficiency may be the root cause of your problem, which you have overcome by increasing the steam pressure.
+But please bear in mind that some tubes may have a thicker layer of film and some may be thinner/dry.
+In either case the higher steam temperature will contribute to higher corrosion rates.